American Graffiti: Plot

-In an attempt to get cruising company for the evening, John inadvertently picks up Carol, a precocious 12-year-old who manipulates him into driving her around all night.
-Lying to suspicious friends that she's a cousin and he's stuck with babysitting duty, they have a series of petty arguments until another car's occupants verbally harass her as she attempts to walk home alone, John then deciding to protect her.
-Meanwhile, skilled racer Bob Falfa is searching out John to challenge him to the defining race for John's drag-racing crown.
-During his night of goading anyone he comes across for a challenge, he picks up an emotional Laurie after the argument with Steve that was brewing all night.
+Seeking cruising company, John inadvertently picks up Carol, a precocious 12-year-old who manipulates him into driving her around all night.
+He lies to suspicious friends that she is a cousin he is stuck babysitting, and they have a series of petty arguments until another car's young male occupants harass her as she attempts to walk home alone, and John decides to protect her.
+The racer, Bob Falfa, wants to compete for John's drag-racing crown.
+During his night of challenging anyone he comes across, Bob picks up an emotional Laurie after a long-brewing argument with Steve.

-After leaving the Pharaohs, Curt drives to the radio station to ask omnipotent disc jockey "Wolfman Jack" to read a message out on air for The Blonde in the White Thunderbird.
-He encounters an employee who tells him the Wolfman does not work there and that the shows are pre-taped for replay, claiming the Wolfman "is everywhere" but promises to have the Wolfman air the request.
-As Curt leaves, he notices the employee talking into the microphone and realizes he is in fact the Wolfman, who reads the message for The Blonde asking her to call Curt on the pay phone at Mel's drive in.
+Leaving the Pharaohs, Curt drives to the radio station to ask the omnipresent disc jockey "Wolfman Jack" to read a message on the air for the blonde.
+A station employee tells him the Wolfman does not work there and the shows are taped, claiming the Wolfman "is everywhere".
+He says the Wolfman would advise Curt to "get your ass in gear" and see the world but promises to have the Wolfman air the request.
+As Curt leaves, he realizes the employee is the Wolfman, who reads the message to the blonde asking her to call Curt at the Mel's Drive-In payphone.